comp1100/comp1100.github.io/_sources/workshops/Week_9_sketching_your_MVP.md

-## Exercise 4: Competitor analysis
+## Work on your project

-⏱️ 60 minutes - Team
+⏱️ 6Remainder - Team

-In this part of the studio, you’ll work on your competitor analysis.
-Whether you’re starting fresh or finishing up, this is your chance to understand who else is solving your customer’s problem—and how you can do it better.

-Understanding your competitors helps you refine your value proposition, avoid common pitfalls, and identify opportunities to improve your own ideas.

-If you've finished, show your legend as part of your exit ticket, pat yourself on the back, and leave early.
+In the rest of the studio, take this time to work on your project, even if you are ready to submit iteration 2.

+One important part to note forget it the competitor analysis.

+If you have no idea what a competitor analysis is, read [the section on competitor analyses](sec:value_proposition_canvas:competitor_analyses) in the [chapter on value propositions](sec:value_proposition_canvas).

 ```{note}
 **Teams in COMP7110**: Recall from the assessment description that as well as doing a competitor analysis, **each team member needs to research the business model of a competitor, and specify this as a business model canvas**.
 ```

-If you have no idea what a competitor analysis is, read [the section on competitor analyses](sec:value_proposition_canvas:competitor_analyses) in the [chapter on value propositions](sec:value_proposition_canvas).

 ## Exit ticket